How To Analyse Facebook Ad Performance: Link Clicks Vs Landing Page Views

 Landing Page Views offer more information than Link Clicks, making them a superior metric to monitor the ongoing success of your ads.

 Yes.
 There is a difference between Link Clicks and Landing Page Views.
-Both measure clicks on an ad link, but Link Clicks only measures that a link was clicked, while Landing Page Views measures how many people actually landed on your destination URL, and allowed it to fully load.
+Both measure clicks on an ad link, but Link Clicks only measure that a link was clicked, while Landing Page Views measure how many people landed on your destination URL and allow it to load fully.

-Basically what Landing Page Views tells you is how many people actually saw your ad in its entirety, versus just the number of people who clicked your link.
+Landing Page Views tell you how many people saw your ad in its entirety versus just the number of people who clicked your link.

-Landing Page Views is more accurate in terms of knowing how well your Facebook ad is performing because it rules out accidental clicks and non-committed leads.
-This is the data that counts for building your business and winning new customers, knowing how many people stuck around long enough to see what you have to offer on your destination URL page.
+Landing Page Views is more accurate in knowing how well your Facebook ad performs because it rules out accidental clicks and non-committed leads.
+This data counts for building your business and winning new customers, knowing how many people have stuck around long enough to see what you have to offer on your destination URL page.

 If you are paying for ads to drive traffic to your pages, make sure you are using Landing Page Views for Facebook, as it’s the most powerful metric available for determining the success of this goal.

-That doesn’t mean that Lick Clicks aren’t useful, they can be, but make sure you are using all the data available, and that you understand how the data is collected so you know what the metrics mean for your ad campaign.
+That doesn’t mean that Lick Clicks aren’t helpful; they can be, but make sure you are using all the data available and understand how the data is collected to know what the metrics mean for your ad campaign.

-In order for Landing Page Views to work, you’ll need to install Facebook Pixel at your destination, this might be your website or third-party landing pages.
+For Landing Page Views to work, you’ll need to install Facebook Pixel at your destination, which might be your website or third-party landing pages.

-No. Link Clicks measure any click your Facebook-placed advert received, no matter where the destination leads to.
-If the link you provided goes to a landing page with your website URL, or an internal Facebook video, the clicks are measured equally.
+No. Link Clicks measure any click your Facebook-placed advert received, no matter where the destination leads.
+The clicks are measured equally if your provided link goes to a landing page with your website URL or an internal Facebook video.

 Yes.
-Link Clicks shows you how much interest your ad received, Unique Link Clicks will show you how many potential leads you have.
+Link Clicks show you how much interest your ad received, and Unique Link Clicks will show you how many potential leads you have.

-For example, if Sally, a Facebook user, saw your ad and clicked it on three separate occasions, Link Clicks would show three clicks, while Unique Link Clicks would show one.
+For example, if Sally, a Facebook user, saw your ad and clicked it thrice, Link Clicks would show three clicks, while Unique Link Clicks would show one.

 Sally is one prospect who clicked three times.
 What data would you prefer to use?

 Link Clicks measure all clicks, even if the same person clicked multiple times.
-Unique Link Clicks shows you the number of people who clicked, which might be different to the number of clicks you received.
+Unique Link Clicks show you the number of people who clicked, which might differ from the number of clicks you received.

 It’s good to look at both your Link Clicks and Unique Link Clicks to uncover more data about how well your Facebook ad is performing.